liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 We'll discuss the following topics as we learn about developing portlets for
 Liferay:

-- Creating a Portlet project
+- Creating a Portlet Project
-- Anatomy of a Portlet project
+- Anatomy of a Portlet Project
 - Writing the My Greeting Portlet
-- Understanding the two phases of Portlet Execution
+- Understanding the Two Phases of Portlet Execution
 - Passing Information from the Action Phase to the Render Phase
 - Developing a Portlet with Multiple Actions
 - Adding Friendly URL Mapping to the Portlet
-- Localizing your Portlet
+- Localizing Your Portlet

 First, let's create the portlet that we'll use throughout this chapter.